melonora/vega-scverse/README.md

 ## Documentation

-To generate and view the documentation locally one must have pixi installed.
+To generate and view the documentation locally, one must have pixi installed.
 Please see the developer documentation details above.

-If you already have pixi installed, start with ensuring the dependencies installed.
+If you already have pixi installed, start with ensuring the dependencies are installed.
 ```
 # Install all dependencies
 pixi install -a